Kenrie19/LynrieScoop/README.md

 - Integration with [The Movie Database](https://www.themoviedb.org/) for movie data
 - Management of showings and availability
-- Real-time updates via MQTT
+- Real-time updates via WebSockets
 - Authentication and authorization with JWT (users and managers)
 - Extensive REST API with OpenAPI (Swagger) documentation